bobstaypolo/bobstaypolo.github.io/_posts/2026-05-29-what-banks-do.md

 bank account either at the same bank, or another - how does this happen?
 4. How are banknotes brought into and out of circulation and who controls how many are in circulation?

+#### Balance sheet thinking

-To get my head around what actually happens, I had to learn to think in terms of the balance sheets of the parties involved.
+To get a clearer picture of what actually happens, I had to learn to think in terms of the balance sheets of the parties involved.
 For those unaware, balance sheet is the term for a type of numerical summary of the financial position of an entity at a specific moment in time.
 To understand them I first like to imagine that each party has a double wide filing cabinet, parted in the middle.
 Paper representations of assets are filed on the left, and paper representations of liabilities on the